dealfonso/sapp/README.md

 - Not dealing with **encrypted documents**.
 - Other limitations, for sure :)

-### 4.1 Known issues

-Signatures may be chained using SAPP, and everything is ok with the Acrobat verification (i.e. Acrobat acknowledges that the documents and signatures are valid).

-But in a scenario when a document has been signed using Acrobat tools (either Pro or Reader), if signing with SAPP again somehow breaks the integrity and Acrobat does not acknowledge the previous signatures.
-The next signatures chained with SAPP are ok, even if signed with Acrobat tools.

-**Example**
-1. Signature 1 with Acrobat => ok
-1. Signature 2 with SAPP => the previous signatures are invalid, but this is ok
-1. Signature 3 with Acrobat => signature 1 is invalid, but 2 and 3 are ok
-1. Signature 4 with SAPP => signature 1 is invalid, but 2, 3 and 4 are ok

-I did a lot of debug, but I cannot find the problem.
-Maybe it is related to the certificate used or the metadata, but I could not found the problem, yet.

 ## 5. Future work

 My idea is to provide support for other cool features: